eclipse-tractusx/managed-identity-wallet/README.md

     set -a; source dev.env; set +a
     ```

+    Note that this command needs to be run again after changing any value in `dev.env`.

 1. Start the supporting containers for postgreSQL (database), keycloak (identity
 management), ACA-Py (ledger communication) and revocation service (credential
 revocation handling)